Fair and Competitive Markets

 • All growers, whether they are plant breeders, seed companies, or farmers, deserve a fair shake.
 The Farmer Seed Liaison is a point of contact within the USDA that can help those who work with seeds navigate a complex system.
 We aim to bridge the gap between seed growers and the intellectual property system, licensing and labeling enforcers, and antitrust regulators, to name a few.
 The seed liaison can also help connect plant breeders and variety developers with funding opportunities, to add diversity to the seed system and to provide farmers with more and better choices, this season and beyond.

-• USDA published the final rule to secure the contract information needed to populate a Cattle Contracts Library in the Federal Register on Dec.
+USDA published the final rule to secure the contract information needed to populate the library in the Federal Register on Dec.
 7, 2022.
 The final rule requires packers who slaughtered an average of not less than five percent of the number of fed cattle slaughtered nationally during the immediately preceding five calendar years to submit contractual information for the purchase of cattle.
-The final rule goes into effect Jan.
-6, 2023.
+The final rule went into effect Jan.
+6, 2023, and the library was made available to the public on Jan.
+31, 2023.

 All information related to the library pilot is posted on the AMS Cattle Contract Library webpage.